How to Secure PostgreSQL: Security Hardening Best Practices and Tips

 SET ROLE

-The SET ROLE SQL command may be used by a user to change the user identifier of the current session to the name of any role of which they are a member.
-This may be used to either add to or restrict privileges on the session, and may be reset using RESET ROLE (thus making SET ROLE unsuitable for use as a multi-tenancy solution).
+The SET ROLE SQL command may be applied by a user to change the user identifier of the current session to the name of any role of which they are a member.
+This may be used to either add or restrict privileges from the session and may be reset using RESET ROLE (thus making SET ROLE unsuitable for use as a multi-tenancy solution).

-SET ROLE is similar to using the sudo su - <user> on a Unix-like system.
+SET ROLE is like using the sudo su - on a Unix-like system.
 It essentially allows you to run SQL commands as that other user.

-By default when a role is a member of another role, it will automatically inherit the privileges of that role.
-In order to use SET ROLE effectively, the NOINHERIT keyword should be used when creating the role to prevent it inheriting privileges automatically, requiring the use of SET ROLE to explicitly gain them when needed.
+When a role is a member of another role, it will automatically inherit the privileges of that role.
+To use SET ROLE effectively, the NOINHERIT keyword should be used when creating the role to prevent it from inheriting privileges automatically, requiring the use of SET ROLE to explicitly gain them when needed.

-Consider using SET ROLE to allow users to temporarily elevate their privileges when and only when required to perform more potentially dangerous tasks.
+Consider using SET ROLE to allow users to temporarily elevate their privileges only when required to perform more potentially dangerous tasks.

 Monitoring Roles

-Postgres comes with a number of built-in monitoring roles (originally developed by your humble author!) that have access to functionality that was restricted to superusers only in earlier versions of Postgres.
-These roles allow you to grant specific privileges to roles that are used to monitor the system, without having to give them full superuser access:
+Postgres comes with several built-in monitoring roles (originally developed by your humble author!) that have access to functionality that was restricted to superusers only in earlier versions of Postgres.
+These roles allow you to grant specific privileges to roles that are used to monitor the system without having to give them full superuser access:

-- pg_monitor: A role which combines all of the following roles:
+• pg_monitor: A role which combines all the following roles:

-Use the monitoring roles to give elevated privileges to the roles that you use to monitor your database servers to avoid the need to give them superuser access.
-Ensure the roles you have have the minimum privileges required to do what you need.
+Use the monitoring roles to give elevated privileges to the roles you use to monitor your database servers to avoid the need to give them superuser access.
+Ensure that your roles have the minimum privileges required to do what you need.

 Data Access Control